What's Brooklyn-Style Pizza And What Makes It Unique?

 The difference between New York-style pizza

 A traditional New York-style pizza is similar to a Brooklyn pizza, but one of the main differences is all in the crust.
 While New York pizza is typically thin, it's not as thin as Brooklyn style.
 Most NY pizzas were historically made in coal-fired ovens, though they are more commonly cooked in gas-fired ovens today.
-Those who make the NY subset of Brooklyn-style pizza continue to use coal ovens to cook their thin, hand-stretched dough, giving their pizzas a distinct smokey flavor.
+Those who make the NY subset of Brooklyn-style pizza continue to use coal ovens to cook their thin, hand-stretched dough, giving their pizzas a distinct smoky flavor.

 Brooklyn pizza is also known for using simple ingredients to top the pie.
 Because each slice is incredibly thin, too many garnishes can ruin the structural integrity of the pizza and create a recipe for disaster if you don't plan on wearing your toppings.
 Mushrooms, pepperoni, and Italian sausage are common ingredients consumed on a Brooklyn-style pizza, but plain cheese may be the most popular way to order this recognizable slice.
 The cheese mixture itself also differs from a typical NY-style pizza, which typically utilizes a low-moisture mozzarella.
 Brooklyn pizza gets cheesed with a provolone and mozzarella blend — with a higher ratio of provolone folded into the mozzarella.
 The provolone creates a creamy texture nearly as iconic to Brooklyn pizza as its thin, foldable crust.